ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 - Both tables must have the same structure.
 - Both tables must have the same partition key, the same order by key and the same primary key.
 - Both tables must have the same storage policy.
-- The dest table should have at least the same definitions as the source table, and can have more projections and secondary indices(If check_table_structure_completely is set to true, both tables must have the same indices and projections).
+- The destination table must include all indices and projections from the source table.
+If the `enforce_index_structure_match_on_partition_manipulation` setting is enabled in destination table, the indices and projections must be identical.
+Otherwise, the destination table can have a superset of the source table’s indices and projections.

 ## REPLACE PARTITION